 Child Injuries Are Overwhelmingly Preventable

-Our premiere episode was with Justin Schorr, a Rescue Captain currently in charge of medical response at San Francisco International Airport.
+Our premiere episode with Justin Schorr, a Rescue Captain currently in charge of medical response at San Francisco International Airport.
 We talked about the injuries he sees most often, in the hopes that getting the information out there would help him see those less.

 What I got most from this interview was how the overwhelming majority of childhood injuries and deaths are 100% preventable.
 During our talk, which lasted less than an hour, Justin used the word “preventable” ten times, and the word “prevent” seven more times.
 Because here’s the deal, folks: